Honduras

 Capital gains tax

-The payment of capital gains tax must be made within ten business days after the agreed amount of the transaction has been determined.
+Capital gains tax must be paid within ten (10) business days from the date on which the agreed transaction value is determined.

-In instances where a transaction is subject to the capital gains tax and a non-resident is involved, the buyer has an obligation to withhold 4% of the transaction amount as an advance payment to this tax and must pay it to the government within ten business days of the date of the transaction.
+In transactions subject to capital gains tax involving a non-resident, the buyer is required to withhold 4% of the transaction value as an advance payment of the tax and remit such amount to the tax authorities within ten (10) business days following the transaction date.

-The government offices make a corresponding 10% withholding tax (WHT) on capital gains on payments made due to purchase and sale transactions of goods, indemnifications, purchase of rights, and securities.
+Additionally, government entities apply a 10% withholding tax (WHT) on capital gains arising from payments related to the purchase and sale of goods, indemnifications, transfers of rights, and securities.

 Payroll taxes and contributions

-Payroll taxes and contributions are paid by employers at the following rates:
+Payroll taxes and social security contributions are paid by employers at the following rates:

-• Sickness and maternity: 2.5% for employees on income, up to a maximum monthly ceiling of HNL 10,342.19 on income.
+- Sickness and maternity: Employer contribution of 2.5% on employee income, subject to a maximum monthly contribution base of L 11,903.13.

-• Invalidity, old age, and death: 1% for employees on income, up to a maximum monthly ceiling of HNL 10,796.49 on income.
+- Invalidity, old age, and death: Employer contribution of 1% on employee income, subject to a maximum monthly contribution base of L 11,903.13.

-• Institute of Professional Education (Instituto Nacional de Formación Profesional or INFOP): 1% over the accrued amount.
+- Institute of Professional Education (Instituto Nacional de Formación Profesional – INFOP): Employer contribution of 1% calculated on total accrued payroll.

 Special temporary contributions

-• Under the Special Temporary Security Contribution on Financial Transactions (Contribución Especial por Transacciones Financieras Proseguridad Poblacional), financial transactions are subject to a contribution of HNL 2.00 per thousand or fraction of a thousand, with some exceptions.
+Under the Special Temporary Security Contribution on Financial Transactions (Contribución Especial por Transacciones Financieras Proseguridad Poblacional), financial transactions are subject to a contribution of L 2.00 per thousand, or fraction thereof, subject to certain exceptions.

-• Companies providing mobile communication services will pay a special temporary contribution of 1% on gross monthly income.
+Companies providing mobile communication services are required to pay a special temporary contribution of 1% on gross monthly income.

-• Under the special temporary contribution for the protection of the environment from the mining sector, there is a 2% contribution on the freight on board (FOB) value of the exports.
+Under the special temporary environmental protection contribution applicable to the mining sector, a 2% levy is imposed on the free on board (FOB) value of exports.

-• The special temporary contribution from the food and beverages business under special tax regimes is 0.5% on gross monthly income.
+The special temporary contribution applicable to the food and beverage sector operating under special tax regimes is 0.5% of gross monthly income.

 Municipal taxes

-Companies doing business in Honduras are also subject to the rules and regulations of the respective municipalities.
-Taxes and obligations are ruled by the 'Plan de Arbitrios'.
-Some of these tax obligations include the following:
+Companies operating in Honduras are also subject to the rules and regulations of the respective municipalities in which they conduct business.
+Municipal taxes and obligations are governed by the Municipal Tax Ordinance, which establishes the applicable local taxes, fees, and charges.

-• Industry, commerce, and service tax, which is based on gross income per year (see the Taxes on corporate income section).
+- Industry, commerce, and services tax, generally calculated on the basis of annual gross income (see the Taxes on Corporate Income section).

-• Public services fee, which is paid for services such as waste management.
+- Public services fee, payable for municipal services such as waste collection and disposal.

-• Real estate tax, which is a tax on urban and rural real estate.
+- Real estate tax, levied on the ownership of urban and rural real estate.